Surret/Surret/README.md

-- 👋 Hi, I’m @Surret
+- 👋 Hi, I’m @Surret or at least my real name is Jason Smith
-- 👀 I’m interested in Electronics, Video games and programming.
+- 👀 I’m interested in Electronics, 3D Printing and Programming.
-- 🌱 I’m currently learning Javascript though it seams to be kicking my butt right now!
+- 🌱 I’m currently learning Python and C++ to use in Embedded electronics!
 - 💞️ I’m looking to collaborate on anything that can help me learn more on using programming languages.
 - 📫 How to reach me.
-Always on twitter I check that more regualy than anything else go to https://twitter.com/Surrettun and you will find me.
+Email me on jasonjohnsmith31@gmail.com or message me on linkedin at https://www.linkedin.com/in/jasonjohnsmith/.

 <!---
 Surret/Surret is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.